nicolasAguilar180193/nicolasAguilar180193/README.md

 <p>
   I'm a web developer from Argentina. 🇦🇷

-  💻 My journey in the coding realm has been marked by a focus on PHP, particularly within the Laravel framework.
+  💻 I like PHP, and particularly Laravel.
 I also worked with Slim and on some occasions with pure PHP.

-  🚀 On the front-end, I wield the power of Angular as my primary framework, crafting dynamic and responsive user interfaces.
-I've also navigated the realms of React.
-Currently exploring the world of Vue.js.
+  🚀 On the front-end, I use Angular as my main framework, crafting dynamic and responsive user interfaces.
+I also like React.
+Currently exploring the world of NextJs.

   🌐 Let's connect and build something amazing together!
 Feel free to explore my repositories and drop a message if you have any exciting projects or ideas to discuss.